How to Build Your Business at Wedding Shows (and it's more than what you think)

 If you’ve done your job, arrived early and have your booth looking good just about the time the others are rolling their plastic tubs in, you can now take full advantage of your extra time and start working the room.

-Everyone at this show is a professional that caters to the wedding industry.
+Everyone at this show is a professional who caters to the wedding industry.

 Everyone at this show has a business and needs two things: Referrals and Photography.